garden20/garden-app-support/README.md

 # Garden App Support

-This is a kanso module that will be useful for apps that want to be used in the garden eco-system.
+This is a module that will be useful for apps that want to be used in the garden eco-system.

 It provides:

- * Support for creating activity entries that will show up in the garden's activity feed.
+ * Support for detecting events in the garden
+ * Obtaining information about a user
  * Support for creating urls to other apps that can be mapped at runtime.

 ## Install

+This package can be used via kanso or jam.

+### Kanso

 Add to your project's kanso.json dependencies setting, here is the minimal
 case: